Diversity and inclusion are important to you. Why?

 As mentioned, there are many great initiatives around this theme.
 So why is it not possible to take big steps?

 “It’s not so much about what we do: a lot of great things are already happening that also have an effect.
 Only: that effect is still small.
-The biggest challenge is therefore scalability and utilizing everyone’s strengths.
+The biggest challenge is therefore scalability and utilising everyone’s strengths.
 This is only possible if the triangle of government, education and business works well together.
 The Amsterdam Economic Board greatly contributes to this.
 Educational institutions used to be a bit skeptical about the participation of the business community in these kinds of initiatives, but I think that as an industry we have now shown that we really want to make a contribution and that it is not just about filling our own vacancies.
 Co-Teach Informatica is a good example: we work with universities and companies on better informatics education in secondary schools.
 The government is also important for this challenge: it must set the frameworks and ensure regulations surrounding curricula.”

 Like the Amsterdam Economic Board, you are also involved in data exchange in healthcare.
 For example, in 2019 Salesforce signed the Manifesto ‘Samen Vooruit’ (Forward Together).
-This focuses on accelerating a secure and standardized exchange of data in healthcare.
+This focuses on accelerating a secure and standardised exchange of data in healthcare.

 “Correct.
-We believe that digitization can make a significant contribution to keeping healthcare affordable and improving it.
+We believe that digitalisation can make a significant contribution to keeping healthcare affordable and improving it.
 But the complexity of the chain makes this a difficult matter.
 It’s about dealing with a variety of suppliers, with different health institutions, with insurers and strict regulations.
 To be able to exchange data, for example, integration is needed between parties that offer medical equipment and parties that can access and process that data and bring it back to the patient.
 This has to be done in open systems.
 So for us it’s not about ensuring this can only be done via Salesforce software.
 That is why we are also on the Health Care Committee of the American Chamber of Commerce in the Netherlands.
 As with the Amsterdam Economic Board, different types of companies are working together to improve healthcare.
 I know about your Health Data Infrastructure initiative.
 We are still investigating how we can contribute or what we can learn from it.
-I think that we have a lot of knowledge to share about this subject, as well as about diversity and inclusion, while at the same time bringing and collecting a lot of inspiration from other organizations.”
+I think that we have a lot of knowledge to share about this subject, as well as about diversity and inclusion, while at the same time bringing and collecting a lot of inspiration from other organisations.”

 Text: Mirjam Streefkerk